-UBC Thunderbirds Sport Clubs (UBC TSC) within the Department of Athletics and Recreation, is a competitive club sport program that features twelve sports, and over 300 student athletes.
-Launched in 2015, these student-led sport teams compete in non-USports/NAIA level competition across Canada and the United States, some even going as far as Europe.
+UBC Thunderbirds Sport Clubs (TSC) within the Department of Athletics and Recreation, is a competitive sport clubs program that features 13 sports, 15 teams, and over 330 student-athletes.
+Launched in 2015, these student-led sport clubs compete in competitions across Canada and the United States.

 As a competitive program, all teams participate in club or intercollegiate leagues at a local, provincial, national, or international level.
-Following a "pay to play" type model, each sport club determines it's dues based on expenses related to: competition registration fees, facility or venue rentals, travel related costs, apparel, equipment, and coaches.
-However, Clubs receive some financial support from the University for coaching, National Championships, and competitive enhancement.
-As UBC Thunderbirds Sport Clubs, these groups have been given the designation as official representatives of the school in their respective sports.
+Following a "pay to play" model, each Sport Club determines its dues based on expenses related to competition registration fees, facility or venue rentals, travel-related costs, apparel, equipment, and coaches.
+However, teams receive some financial support from the University for coaching, national championships grants, and competitive enhancement funds.
+As UBC Thunderbirds Sport Clubs, these groups have been designated as official representatives of the University in their respective sport.

-In the pursuit of becoming the leading competitive club sport program in Canada, UBC TSC takes pride in supporting the development of employees, student executives, and athletes in the program.
-Executives are responsible for all aspects of sport management including: policy and procedure compliance, governing body relationships, team coordination, practice/training programs, budgeting and finances, sponsorship, risk management, travel safety and insurance, as well as promotions and recruitment.
+In the pursuit of becoming the leading competitive sport clubs program in Canada, UBC TSC takes pride in supporting the development of employees, student executives, and athletes in the program.
+Executives are responsible for all aspects of sport management, including policy and procedure compliance, governing body relationships, team coordination, practice/training programs, budgeting and finances, sponsorship outreach, risk management, travel safety and insurance, and marketing and recruitment.

 Jump to Frequently Asked Questions